franklemuchahary/linkedin-profile-analysis/README.md

 We decided to not record profile locations because experience locations were initially recorded.
 However, this did not seem relevant to our overall objective, so we discarded it.

-**Example 3**
+**Example 3 (Only for Creating Visualizations)**

 There were some experience values that were off the charts.
-So we instead considered the values that fall between 3 standard deviations of the mean.
+We observed these scenarios when we started creating visualization.
+So, we instead considered the values that fall between 3 standard deviations of the mean to avoid skewing the visualizations due to just a few observations.

 ```Python
 upper_threshold = np.mean(overall_years_of_exp['months_exp']) + 3*np.std(overall_years_of_exp['months_exp'])